When Should You Start Thinking About Early Childhood Education?

 An early childhood education allows students to bridge the education gap between low and high-income students.
 In the past, studies have shown a notable gap in the educational abilities of kids of low socioeconomic status compared to children of high status.
 Studies have also shown that early childhood education has increased high school graduation rates, improved performance on standardized tests, and reduced the number of students who must repeat a grade.

 Early childhood education (ECE) includes both formal and informal education starting with young children all the way up to age 8.
 An ECE is essential for a child to develop and can significantly shape future success and abilities.
+What ages are early childhood education?
 ECE is typically thought of as preschool, meaning that children ages 2-4 are most often part of early childhood classrooms.

 Generally, it’s never too early to start thinking about enrolling your child in an early childhood education program.
 Different schools will have different guidelines for determining what ages they accept children into early programs.
 Humans can always be learning, so even before joining a program, parents and individuals invested in a child’s home life can instill the building blocks of education from birth.